AyushSaha103/2026_AutonomousRacingUAV/README.md

 Found this while considering me for a role? **Ask me about it.**

-The implementation may stay private. **The demo doesn't have to.** I'll happily run it live during an interview.
+The code may stay undisclosed. **The demo doesn't have to.** I can happily share it live during an interview.

 ### About